 The OLL staff was so pleased with the results, and enjoyed working with Beezwax so much, that they invited us to rebuild the infrastructure for their main NaNoWriMo.org website in time for their November event.
 During the first month after launch, the new NaNoWriMo website supported over 1,000,000 unique visitors and more than 39,000,000 pageviews, an increase of 40% from the previous year.

 The best part of this story continues to be written.
-In November 2011, NaNoWriMo.org hosted 256,618 writers, supporting 506 NaNoWriMo chapters in 45 countries.
-Not only do their programs continue to grow in popularity, but now they have the website infrastructure in place to support any number of future writers.
+After the rebuild, NaNoWriMo.org hosted 256,618 writers, supporting 506 NaNoWriMo chapters in 45 countries.
+The following year that grew to 341,375 participants.
+Not only do our client's programs continue to grow in popularity, but now they have the website infrastructure in place to support any number of future writers.